steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 Okay.

-So let me come back next time to a systematic way, using **elimination**, to find the solution, if there is one, to a system of any size and find out. if elimination fails, then find out when there isn't a solution.
+So let me come back next time to a systematic way, using **elimination**, to find the solution, if there is one, to a system of any size and find out.
+If elimination fails, then find out when there isn't a solution.

 Okay.